therealalmight/purchase-orders-and-contracts/README.md

 It should be noted header information will be duplicated on all detail items.
 No detail item information will be displayed on the header record.

+Note: For data before 14/09/2017 refers Legacy_Purchase_Orders_20260112.csv.
+After 14/09/2017 they implemented an updated system which updates data per day or per few days.
+Data till 12/01/2026 is stored in Purchase_Orders_and_Contracts.csv.
+Post today we will increment data periodically daily through API.

 source dataset metadata:
 | Column Name                 | Description                                                                                                                                                | API Field Name                | Data Type          |
 | --------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------- | ------------------ |